 Tests are also carried out on wiring and fixed electrical equipment to check that they are safe.

-A periodic electrical inspection checks the ‘fixed’ installation, for instance the wiring, switches and earth bonding, whereas a PAT testing checks electrical appliances, for instance fridges, washing machines, kettles, toasters, fans, etc.
+A periodic electrical inspection checks the ‘fixed’ installation, for instance the wiring, switches and earth bonding, whereas a PAT test checks electrical appliances, for instance fridges, washing machines, kettles, toasters, fans, etc.

 Visual electrical inspections are supplementary to a full Electrical Installation Condition Report.
 Visual electrical inspections cannot be treated as a replacement for an EICR.
 These general checks are designed to provide an appropriate home safety framework under most circumstances.
 However, if your tenants are vulnerable, elderly or have a disability, special consideration should be given to determine whether additional checks may be required.

-New legislation coming into force in April 2020.
-At this present time it is not a legal requirement but in April 2020 it will be a legal requirement.
+New legislation came into force in April 2020.
+It is now a legal requirement.
 Landlords have a responsibility to make sure their rented dwellings are safe for occupation.
 Many property owners are bound by legal obligations to their staff, customers or tenants which can be met by an EICR inspection.
+Law can enforce up to a £30,000 penalty to a landlord.

 Tenants in any residential accommodation are bound by The Landlords and Tenants Act (1985) which requires that the electrical installation in a rented property is safe at the start of any tenancy and maintained in a safe condition throughout.
 An EICR offers a simple and cost effective method which landlords can use to comply with the act.